qwerfd2/Groove_Coaster_2_Server/README.md

 A rather comprehensive data scrape was conducted prior to the server shutdown, containing at least first `99950` ranks of any given song.
 The data and metadata can be acquired at [Google Drive](https://drive.google.com/file/d/1tsZnRnxPdUAoFPLfCzuXJFf9GgHR6rGz/view?usp=drive_link)

+Note that this data is for analytics only, and the functionality to embed this data inside the private server is not and will not be supported by me.
+Feel free to Fork and create your own implementation.

 </details>

 <details>